ypflll/AIGC-paper-for-ComputeVision-Engineer/README.md

 # AIGC paper list for a Computer Vision Engineer
-A list of papers on AIGC in recent 3 years, must be read by Computer Vision Engineer.
+A list of papers on AIGC in recent 3 years, must be read by a __Computer Vision Engineer__.

 ## Disclaimer
-This list does __not aim to be exhaustive__.
+This list does not aim to be exhaustive.
 There are two aims of this repository:

 1.For an experienced Computer Vision Engineer, this rep records usefull papers should be read carefully and understood well;

-2.For a beginner Engineer, these papers may give you a panorama of AIGC in CV in rencent 3 years.
+2.For a beginner Engineer, these papers may give you an overview of AIGC in CV in rencent 3 years.

 ## Table of contents
 - [VQ-VAE](#VQ-VAE)